documentationfor yFiles for HTML 3.0.0.1

 }

-• Enable support for undo and redo on the master graph.
-In addition, mappers and other data structures that are used by undo customization should work with master items.
+• Enable support for undo and redo operations on the master graph.
+In addition, data structures that are used by undo customization should work with master items.

 • Set the style that displays the collapse/expand handle for the master nodes.